billk-FM/HEC-Commander/README.md

 ## Notable Contributors
 - [Sean Micek, P.E.](https://github.com/openSourcerer9000) - HMS-Commander Jython core logic, implementation of calibration regions.
 RAS-Commander infiltration HDF revision prototyping
-- Tyler Young, E.I. - DSS-Commander calibration metrics, debugging, and testing of all tools
+- Tyler Young, E.I. - DSS-Commander calibration metrics, debugging, and testing of all tools.

-For queries or further information, please contact billk@fenstermaker.com.

 ## [HMS-Commander](https://github.com/billk-FM/HEC-Commander/tree/main/HMS-Commander)
 Contains automation scripts for HEC-HMS that allow the generation of multiple DSS output files with user-defined calibration parameters.
 This tool was developed to support 1D HEC-RAS calibration and validation workflows using deficit and constant loss methods with optional recession baseflow, and employs a user-generated CSV file to input scale factors for each individual parameter.
-A second version of teh script allows definition of multiple calibration regions, enabling spatial variability of scale factors.
+A second version of the script allows definition of multiple calibration regions, enabling spatial variability of scale factors.

 ## [RAS-Commander](https://github.com/billk-FM/HEC-Commander/tree/main/RAS-Commander)
 Includes a suite of HEC-RAS automation scripts that support the parallel execution of HEC-RAS unsteady plans, as well as construction of plan files utilizing multiple HEC-HMS inputs.
 Defines DSS output file names, generates batch scripts for headless execution, and manages the deployment and parallel execution of HEC-RAS runs on local and remote machines using peer-to-peer Windows network shares.
 These scripts are applicable for both 1D and 2D model formats, and now support overriding RASMapper infiltration override layers.